 The Auxiliary Division assists the Police Department in safeguarding the security, health, and welfare of the general public.
 Auxiliary police officers must complete a course of instruction at the County Police Academy.

 The Recycling Advisory Committee assists the City in improving its recycling efforts to reach its goal to increase recycling rates in Summit by 50%.
-Indefinite terms.
+One year terms.
 Meets as needed.